 ST PETER’S CHURCH, BRIDGE

 Tom’s Window is a memorial to Tom Gowrie Stewart commissioned by his parents, Michael and Elizabeth Stewart, for St. Peter’s Church, Bridge.
 Its theme is ‘the journey of life’ — an unfolding story of who we are and what we do in the world.
 Moving through the landscape in the design are footpaths and walkers.
-Journeys on foot through the landscape are, or course, very important in the area around Canterbury, well known as a destination for pilgrims through the ages; the Pilgrims’ Way is very close.
+Journeys on foot through the landscape are, or course, very important in the area around Canterbury, well known as a destination for pilgrims through the ages.

 The beautiful Kent landscape is an important element of the design.
-The land around the village bears much flora and fauna, and this is celebrated throughout the window.
+The land around the village and its fauna is celebrated throughout the window.
 The window’s central scenes, depicting memories from Michael and Elizabeth Stewart’s lives, are full of vibrant colour which spills out into this landscape.
-The heavenly elements of the design, captured in sunlight bursting through clouds and forming a vibrant rainbow above the landscape, merge with the earthly delights below in the reflections on the river.
-A single dove at top of the left lancet represents the Holy Spirit guiding us as we take our journey.
+The heavenly elements of the design, captured in sunlight bursting through clouds and forming a vibrant rainbow above the landscape, merge with the earthly elements below in the reflections on the river.
+A single dove at top of the left lancet represents the Holy Spirit.
 The central scene in the cinquefoil depicts an angel embracing a baby in its arms and wings in memory of Tom.